milvus-io/milvus-docs/site/en/userGuide/tools/cli_commands.md

 ```
 ## describe index
 Shows the detailed information of an index.
->Currently, a collection supports a maximum of one index.
+<div class="alert note">Currently, a collection supports a maximum of one index.</div>

 ### Syntax
 ```shell